 From 2009 to 2014, Dr. Joan Eakin, now Professor Emerita in the Dalla Lana School of Public Health, was the founding director.

 CQ is an extra-departmental unit located in the Dalla Lana School of Public Health.
 Several other health sciences faculties and departments at the University of Toronto make financial or in-kind contributions towards supporting CQ’s research and educational activities.
-For the 2016-17 year, these partners include:
+Since 2016, these partners include:

 - The Factor Inwentash Faculty of Social Work